MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

    ./weblogic-deploy/LICENSE.txt
    ```

-   Build the image with `az acr build`.
+1. Build the image with `az acr build`, as shown in the following example:

    ```bash